Kunj-13/StockSense/Documents/StockSense-m4.md

 | **Docker Support** | Built-in support for Docker, allowing easy use of services like Qdrant.    | Strong Docker support; optimized for container-based builds. |
 | **Cost**      | Free for public repositories; limited free minutes for private repos.         | Generous free tier but limited; paid plans required for extensive use. |

+## 5. CI Build Triggers

+- **Push to Main:** CI runs on every push to the main branch.
+- **Pull Requests:** CI builds are triggered for all pull requests to the main branch, ensuring integration safety.
+- **Scheduled Builds:** Optionally, nightly builds can be scheduled for ongoing code quality validation.

+## 6. Tests Executed in CI Builds

+- **Backend Tests:** Pytest will validate backend functionality, including interaction with the OpenAI API and Qdrant database.
+- **Frontend Tests:** Jest will validate component functionality and rendering accuracy for the React frontend.
+- **Database Service:** Qdrant is pulled as a Docker service to provide a realistic test environment.

+## 7. Steps to Link CI Service and Configure Triggers

+1. **Create CI Workflow:** Add a `.yml` file to `.github/workflows/` in the GitHub repository.
+2. **Configure Triggers:** Define triggers in the `.yml` file for push, pull requests, and scheduled builds.
+3. **Environment Setup:** Specify Qdrant as a service, set up Python and Node.js, and install dependencies for both backend and frontend.

+8. Example Tests
+Backend Example
+Vector Search Test: Ensures the vector_search function returns correct data, using assertions to validate both structure and content. python
+Copy code
+# test_vector_search.py

+import pytest
+from your_backend_module import vector_search

+def test_vector_search():
+    query_vector = [0.1, 0.2, 0.3, 0.4]
+    top_k = 5

+    results = vector_search(query_vector, top_k)

+    assert results is not None
+    assert len(results) == top_k

+    for result in results:
+        assert "id" in result and "distance" in result Frontend Example
+Greeting Component Test: Verifies that the Greeting component renders correctly with a provided name. javascript
+Copy code
+// Greeting.test.js

+import React from 'react';
+import { render, screen } from '@testing-library/react';
+import Greeting from '../components/Greeting';

+test('renders greeting message with name', () => {
+  render(<Greeting name="Navid" />);
+  const messageElement = screen.getByText(/Hello, Navid/i);
+  expect(messageElement).toBeInTheDocument();
+});

 ## Team Process Description
 ### Software Toolset